davidbarone/Dbarone.Net.Mapper/Documentation.md

 MapperOperator.CanMap()
 ```
 #### Summary
- Returns true if the current class can map the from / to types.
+ Returns true if the current class can map the source / target types.

 #### Type Parameters:
 None